mixmix/marama/README.md

   month,   // month number (by common defn, e.g. 4 is April) events      // (optional) an Array of form: [{ date: Date, data: { ... } }]
-  year,       // (optional) defaults to current year monthNames, // (optional) an Array of month names range,      // (optional) an Object of form { gte: Date, lt: Date } to highlight setRange,   // (optional) a callback which receives a range on clicks { gte, lt } styles,     // (optional) Object, _see below_
+  year,       // (optional) defaults to current year range,      // (optional) an Object of form { gte: Date, lt: Date } to highlight setRange,   // (optional) a callback which receives a range on clicks { gte, lt } styles,     // (optional) Object, _see below_